gammaswap/v1-liquidator/README.md

 <h1 align="center">V1-Liquidator</h1>

 ## Description
 This is the repository for the liquidation bot smart contract for the GammaSwap V1 protocol.
+The tests for the CPMM implementation of GammaSwap pools that use the UniswapV2 AMM are also found here.

+## Steps to Run GammaSwap Tests Locally

+1. Run `yarn` to install GammaSwap dependencies
+2. Run `yarn test` to run hardhat tests
+3. Run `yarn fuzz` to run foundry tests (Need foundry binaries installed locally)